 - A. The Cultural Heritage Board shall: - 1.
 Recommend to the City Council: - a) The designation of Landmarks, Historic Districts, Structures (or Resources) of Merit; - i.
 The recognition of Points of Cultural Interests, and - ii.
 Any additional matters pursuant to the provisions of this Title; - 2.
-Make recommendations to the City Council on surveys of cultural resources within the City, in conformance with State Office of Historic Preservation survey standards and guidelines. - 3.
-At the direction of the City Council, seek means and resources to protect, retain and preserve cultural resources, such as suggesting legislation and seeking financial support from individuals and local, state and federal governments; - 4.
-Consult with and advise the City Council about the Board's duties and functions; - Assume the responsibilities and duties assigned to it by the City Council under the Certified Local Government Provisions of the National Historic Preservation Act of 1966;
+Make recommendations to the City Council regarding sMake recommendations to the City Council on surveys of cultural resources within the City, in conformance with State Office of Historic Preservation survey standards and guidelines. - 3.
+At the direction of the City Council, seek means and resources to protect, retain and preserve cultural resources, such as suggesting legislation and seeking financial support from individuals and local, state and federal governments; - Consult with and advise the City Council about the Board's duties and functions: - Assume the responsibilities and duties assigned to it by the City Council under the Certified Local Government Provisions of the National Historic Preservation Act of

-- 6. Have discretionary authority to review and approve applications and actions to alter, relocate or demolish cultural resources pursuant to the provisions of this Title; - 7.
-Adopt standards including preservation guidelines to be used by the Board in reviewing applications for permits to preserve, alter, relocate or demolish any cultural resource; - 8.
-Hear appeals on the determination of the Historic Preservation Officer, or Qualified Designee, on Administrative Certificates of Appropriateness; - 9.
-Hear appeals taken from formal interpretations made by the Historic Preservation Officer or Qualified Designee; - 10.
+- 1966 ; such as National Environmental Protection Act ("NEPA") and California Environmental Quality Act ("CEQA") compliance; - 6.
+Have discretionary authority to review and approve applications and actions to alter, relocate or demolish cultural resources pursuant to the provisions of this Title; - 7.
+Adopt standards including preservation guidelines to be used by the Board in reviewing applications for permits to preserve, alter, relocate or demolish any cultural resource; - Hear appeals on the determination of the Historic Preservation Officer, or Qualified Designee, on Administrative Certificates of Appropriateness or the Historic Preservation Fund Committee's recommendations; - Hear appeals taken from formal interpretations made by the Historic Preservation Officer or Qualified Designee; - 10.
 Accept referrals from the Historic Preservation Officer or Qualified Designee; - 11.
 As it relates to the Board's CEQA review responsibilities: - a) Assess and advise the City Council whether any proposed project would result in a substantial adverse change to the significance of a historical resource; and - b) Recommend to the City Council appropriate action in compliance with the City's adopted CEQA procedures; - 12.
-Work for the continuing education of the citizens of Riverside about the heritage of the City and its cultural resources; and - 13.
-Encourage public participation in the Cultural Resources program to identify and inventory significant cultural resources in the City. - 14.
-The Cultural Heritage Board may: - a) Recommend zoning and general plan amendments for cultural resources preservation; - b) Conduct an awards program to recognize and encourage public participation in Cultural Resource efforts; and - c) Nominate eligible City-owned cultural resources for listing in the Local Register, California Register of Historic Resources, or National Register of Historic Places, and encourage, advise, and guide persons in nominating cultural resources to local, state, and national registers .
+Work towards for the continuing education of the citizens of Riverside about the heritage of the City and its cultural resources; and - 13.
+Encourage public participation in the Cultural Resources program to identify and inventory significant cultural resources in the City. - a) Make recommendations to the City Council regarding surveys of cultural resources within the City, in conformance with State Office of Historic Preservation survey standards and guidelines; - b) At the direction of the City Council, seek means and resources to protect, retain and preserve cultural resources, such as suggesting legislation and seeking financial support from individuals and local, state and federal governments; - Consult with and advise the City Council about the Board's duties and functions; - a) Assume the responsibilities and duties assigned to it by the City Council under the Certified Local Government Provisions of the National Historic Preservation Act of 1966; such as National Environmental Protection Act ("NEPA") and California Environmental Quality Act ("CEQA") compliance; - 3.
+As part of the Board's CEQA review responsibilities, the Board shall identify and advise appropriate City departments and governmental entities of known historical, cultural and archaeological resources; assess and advise the City Council whether any proposed project would have an adverse effect on the significance of such Cultural Resources; and recommend to the City Council appropriate action in compliance with the City's adopted CEQA procedures; and - 1.
+Encourage public participation in the Cultural Resources program to identify and inventory significant cultural resources in the City;